AndreaCorsini1/SelfLabelingJobShop/README.md

-# LabelingJSP

-Self-Labeling the Job Shop Scheduling Problem.
+# Self-Labeling the Job Shop Scheduling Problem

 We propose a Self-Supervised training strategy specifically designed for combinatorial problems.
 Inspired by Semi- and Self-Supervised learning, we show that it is possible to easily train generative models by sampling multiple solutions and using the best one according to the problem objective as a pseudo-label.